Saturday, October 26, 2024

 In a few days I'll hit 1 November, the third anniversary of when my former spouse and I separated.
 To help me focus on the glass half full, in my calendar I've marked it as "Autonomy Reclamation Day," which signifies me taking back (at great cost and effort) my sexual and dating autonomy from the person and institution, marriage, that I'd transferred it to.

-As I make clear in my dating profiles, I don't plan to alienate that autonomy anytime soon: i.e. I don't intend to make dating or sex exclusivity agreements with anyone.
+As I make clear in my dating profiles, I don't plan to alienate that agency anytime soon: i.e. I don't intend to make dating or sex exclusivity agreements with anyone.
 Many of the reasons are illustrated humorously in Ali Wong's latest, Single Lady:

 "I'd been married for 10 years, so I had that, like, 'just got out of prison' energy, you know?"